-Peter W. Wardle is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
+Peter W. Wardle is Co-Partner in Charge of the Los Angeles office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Corporate Transactions Department and Co-Chair of its Capital Markets Practice Group.

 Mr. Wardle’s practice includes representation of issuers and underwriters in equity and debt offerings, including IPOs and secondary public offerings, and representation of both public and private companies in mergers and acquisitions, including private equity, cross border, leveraged buy-out, distressed and going private transactions.
 He also advises clients on a wide variety of general corporate and securities law matters, including corporate governance issues.

 - Represented CalAmp Corp. in:

 - $135 million acquisition of LoJack Corporation; and

 - acquisitions of Wireless Matrix USA, Inc., Radio Satellite Integrators, Inc. and Dataradio, Inc.

 - $6 billion acquisition of URS Corporation, creating the largest public company in Southern California;

 - $1.6 billion bond offering as part of the URS Corporation acquisition financing;

 - acquisitions of Hunt Construction Company and Tishman Construction Company; and